-Prior to joining the Lynchburg College faculty in 2000, Dr. Booth worked with the Lynchburg City School system as an English teacher, professional school counselor, and guidance director.
+Prior to joining the University of Lynchburg faculty in 2000, Dr. Booth worked with the Lynchburg City School system as an English teacher, professional school counselor, and guidance director.

-A Lynchburg College alumna, Dr. Booth teaches graduates, as well as undergraduates enrolled in the College’s teacher preparation program.
+A University of Lynchburg alumna, Dr. Booth teaches graduates, as well as undergraduates enrolled in the College’s teacher preparation program.
 A nationally certified parent education facilitator, Dr. Booth also serves on the staff of the College’s Center for Family Studies and Educational Advancement.

 Dr. Booth has made presentations at the national, state, and local levels on issues related to counseling, human development, childhood obesity, parenting issues, and family dynamics.
 She also provides consulting services and workshops for school divisions and public and private organizations throughout the commonwealth.